 Through gadgets like Rachio and Smart Garden Hub, homeowners can attach their smartphone to their irrigation systems.
 They can make sure their crisp green grass sticks to its watering schedule from the comfort of their home, or an airplane runway before the stewardess asks to turn off all electronics — unless you have in-flight Wifi.
 Then you’re covered everywhere.

-3. Dance Party (Alexa Exclusive)
+3. Throw a Dance Party

 This feature is an Alexa exclusive, the smart voice tool that is a home automated version of Siri and available via Amazon.